Kchour/drone_controller/readme.md

 ## Multi-drone simulation

-Simply pass two `.drone` files to sphinx, but each drone must have a unique name, and different starting pose!
+Simply pass two `.drone` files to sphinx, but each drone must have a unique name and different starting pose! e.g.
 `sphinx /opt/parrot-sphinx/usr/share/sphinx/drones/bebop2.drone /opt/parrot-sphinx/usr/share/sphinx/drones/bebop2.drone::name=other::stolen_interface=`

+Follow all the steps in the previous section except for what you will pass to sphinx:
 `sphinx drones/anafi4k.drone drones/anafi4k.drone::name="blah"::pose="5 0 0.2 0 0 0" worlds/rellis_campus.world`

 If using ethernet interface, the default address for the first drone is 10.202.0.1 (then 10.202.1.1 for the second drone, …).

-Use `fdc list instances` to see simulated instances.
+Verify using `fdc list instances` to see simulated instances.
 More info at [https://developer.parrot.com/docs/sphinx/firmwared.html](https://developer.parrot.com/docs/sphinx/firmwared.html)

+Now trying running `multi_waypoint_following.py` in terminal 2

+## Misc

+- Reset the gazebo simulator often when testing  via CTRL+R

+## Issues

+- VideoStream will have `olympe.pdraw.ANAFI-0000000 - _unregister_future - Failed to unregister future`.
+Seems like an issue with the latest version of olympe?
+- How to send mavlink files to the drone?